 How shelter costs are calculated

-Step 1: Calculate your preliminary net income – gross monthly income after subtracting the earned income deduction, standard deduction, any dependent care , child support payments, and allowable medical costs.
+Step 1: Calculate your preliminary net income – gross monthly income after subtracting the earned income deduction, (including any child support paid out, see Question 78), standard deduction, any dependent care, and allowable medical costs .

 Step 2: Calculate the shelter deduction by adding your non-utility shelter costs (rent, mortgage) to your standard utility allowance (SUA).